Akshith2623/Akshith2623/README.md

 - 🌱 I’m looking to collaborate on **Cloud Projects**

-- 👨‍💻 All of my projects are available at [www.linkedin.com/in/akshith-neeli-a9b562330](www.linkedin.com/in/akshith-neeli-a9b562330)
+- 👨‍💻 All of my projects are available at Linkedin-/AKSHITH NEELI

 - 💬 Ask me about **DevOps**
 ### 🔧 Technologies and Tools